git-add(1) - man - phpMan

 prepare the content staged for the next commit.
 It typically adds the current content of

-only part of the changes made to the working tree files applied, or remove paths that do
+part of the changes made to the working tree files applied, or remove paths that do not exist

-that is taken as the contents of the next commit.
-Thus after making any changes to the
+is taken as the contents of the next commit.
+Thus after making any changes to the working

-working tree, and before running the commit command, you must use the add command to add
+tree, and before running the commit command, you must use the add command to add any new or

-the specified file(s) at the time the add command is run; if you want subsequent changes
+specified file(s) at the time the add command is run; if you want subsequent changes included

-included in the next commit, then you must run git add again to add the new content to the
+in the next commit, then you must run git add again to add the new content to the index.

 The git add command will not add ignored files by default.
 If any ignored files were